Royal Berkshire NHS Foundation Trust

 That's just over 2 months

-The NHS Gastroenterology waiting list at Royal Berkshire NHS Foundation Trust currently has 4,295 patients waiting, with a typical wait of around 10 weeks from GP referral.
+The NHS Gastroenterology waiting list at Royal Berkshire NHS Foundation Trust currently has 4,227 patients waiting, with a typical wait of around 10 weeks from GP referral.
 About 8 in 10 Gastroenterology patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
+2 have been waiting over a year.
 Royal Berkshire NHS Foundation Trust is an NHS Foundation Trust in the South East region.
-Waits at this hospital are about 0.5 week shorter than in February 2025.
-It's slipped down 3 places in the national league for this department's; now 96 out of 191 hospitals.
+Waits at this hospital are about 1 week shorter than in April 2025.
+It's slipped down 1 place in the national league for this department's; now 108 out of 188 hospitals.

 Median wait for this department, with the national average as a dashed line.